 The island nation is quite unique when it comes to birdlife.
 They have 12 endemic species of their own and are also a stopover and breeding ground for many sea and migratory birds.
-The most famous of the endemic birds are the black paradise flycatcher, blue pigeon and the national bird, the Seychelles black parrot.
+The most famous of the endemic birds are the black paradise flycatcher, the blue pigeon, and the national bird, the Seychelles black parrot.

 Bird Island, aptly named, is an excellent place to see birdlife.
 It was designated a wildlife sanctuary in 1986 and since has become a refuge for a huge amount of species.
 It is home to a huge colony of sooty turns as well as land, sea, and shorebirds that call it home.
 Bird Island is a short flight from Mahe and there is a beautiful lodge to stay in whilst you are there.
-The island isn’t just home to birds, there are beautiful beaches to discover, turtles hatching and some great snorkeling to explore.
+The island isn’t just home to birds, there are beautiful beaches to discover, turtles hatching, and some great snorkeling to explore.

-Aride Island is the northern-most island of the nation and is famous for seabirds.
+Aride Island is the northernmost island of the nation and is famous for seabirds.
 It holds one of the most important populations of sea birds in the Indian Ocean with more breeding species than any other island.
 It is completely uninhabited outside of the staff that works there in conservation.
 You can visit Aride on a day trip from Praslin and is only open to the public from Monday to Friday in October-April.

 Do read: Top things to do in Hong Kong